Trumai language: Morphology

 Guirardello makes a point of noting the significant differences between auxiliaries and verbs in Trumai: there is no independent argument structure, no lexical content, some experience phonological reduction, and they form a closed class.
 Their syntactic position is restricted to following a verb in the VP, which distinguishes them from adverbs, which hold a more flexible position in sentences.
-Apart from appearing inside the VP following the Verb, a property of some auxiliaries is that "they can bear the 3Abs enclitic –n/-e".
+Apart from appearing inside the VP following the verb, a property of some auxiliaries is that "they can bear the 3Abs enclitic -n/-e".

 Syntax

-Ergative-Absolutive Language Structure
+Alignment

-Trumai is a language with ergative-absolutive case assignment and therefore has three argument types: absolutive, ergative, and dative.
+Trumai is a language with ergative–absolutive case assignment and has three argument types: absolutive, ergative, and dative.
 The ergative-absolutive language system is described as that "in which a subject in an intransitive construction is realized in the same way as a patient or object in a transitive construction, and is thus distinguished from the subject or agent in the transitive".
 It is "manifested through case-marking, verb-marking, and word order".